wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/intro-and-chassis-speeds.rst

-Introduction to Kinematics and Odometry & The Chassis Speeds Class
+Introduction to Kinematics and The Chassis Speeds Class
 ==================================================================

 The brand new kinematics suite contains classes for differential drive, swerve drive, and mecanum drive kinematics and odometry.
 The kinematics classes help convert between a universal ``ChassisSpeeds`` object, containing linear and angular velocities for a robot to usable speeds for each individual type of drivetrain i.e. left and right wheel speeds for a differential drive, four wheel speeds for a mecanum drive, or individual module states (speed and angle) for a swerve drive.